-Arizona State Representative Michelle Ugenti pre-filed a bill proposal at the end of December that aims to criminalize online impersonation.
+Arizona legislator Michelle Ugenti pre-filed a bill proposal at the end of December that aims to criminalize online impersonation.
 Currently, Texas, New York, Hawaii, Louisiana, Mississippi, California and Washington all have laws against online impersonation.

 If Ugenti’s bill — House Bill 2004 — passes, creating a Facebook account under another person’s name will be a class 5 felony or a class 1 misdemeanor, depending on the facts of the case.
-In Arizona, a class 5 felony could result in a 1.5 year prison sentence.
-People convicted of a class 1 misdemeanor can get up to 6 months in jail.
+In Arizona, a class 5 felony can result in a 1.5-year prison sentence.
+People convicted of a class 1 misdemeanor can land in jail for up to 6 months.

 First Amendment activists worry that the law could quell free speech.
-Kurt Opsah, of the Electronic Frontier Foundation, explained the issue to the Arizona Republic thusly:
+Kurt Opsah, of the Electronic Frontier Foundation, explained the issue thusly:

 “The problem with this and other online impersonation bills is the potential that they could be used to go after parody or social commentary activities.”

-In response to critics of the bill, Ugenti countered by explaining the bill “has a high standard.
+In response to critics , Ugenti countered by explaining the bill “has a high standard.
 It’s the impersonation without the individual’s consent and with the intent to harm, defraud, intimidate and threaten.”

 If you need to speak with a lawyer about an online impersonation issue, contact Kelly / Warner.
 We represent clients across the country.

-Technicalities play a significant role in defamation lawsuits.
-Simple provisional mistakes have thwarted, and will continue to impede, plaintiffs suing for slander or libel.
-Just last week, two courts – one in Ohio and the other in Massachusetts – dismissed defamation suits over practical issues involving jurisdiction and limitation statutes.
+Technicalities can make or break a defamation lawsuit.
+Just last week, two courts – one in Ohio and the other in Massachusetts – dismissed defamation claims over jurisdictional limitations.

-Ohio Man Filing Defamation Lawsuit Pro Se Ejected From Federal Court
+Ohio Pro Se Plaintiff Ejected From Federal Court

-In an attempt to prove jurisdictional diversity, Givens submitted a page from a West Virginia phone book that included a phone number and address for WTOV-TV in West Virginia.
+In an attempt to prove jurisdictional diversity, Gabe submitted a page from a West Virginia phone book that included an entry for WTOV-TV.
 However, Judge Irene Keeley ruled that the “nerve center” for WTOV-TV was Ohio, rendering the jurisdictional diversity argument moot.

-Venerated reporter-turned-cackle-curator, Barbara Walters, has managed to escape a libel lawsuit related to her 2008 memoir, Audition.
+Venerated-reporter-turned-cackle-curator Barbara Walters managed to escape a libel lawsuit related to her 2008 memoir, Audition.

-The story begins in 1983 when Nancy Shay and Jackie Guber– Walters’ daughter – were caught in bed together at boarding school, allegedly.
-Eventually, the school expelled Shay over the incident, but Guber escaped the dean’s academic guillotine.
-Shay says the incident caused her to sink into a deep depression from which she never fully recovered.
-She also alleges that Barbara called her and instructed her to keep her mouth shut about the incident.
-Shay also had reason to believe that Walters played a hand in having her expelled.
+The story begins in 1983 when Nancy Shay and Jackie Guber– Walters’ daughter – were allegedly caught in bed together at boarding school.
+Eventually, the school expelled Shay, but Guber escaped the academic guillotine.
+Shay says the incident caused her to sink into a deep depression, from which she never fully recovered.
+Till this day, Shay believes Walters played a role in her expulsion.

-Decades passed; the issue was a distant memory.
-Then, Barbara Walters decided to include a story about “Nancy” in her autobiographical opus, Audition.
-In the book, Walters asserts that her daughter’s friend “Nancy was kicked out midterm for bad behavior” and was “found in a nearby town, high on God-knows-what.”
+But decades passed, and the issue was a distant memory…until Barbara Walters decided to include a story about “Nancy” in her autobiography, Audition.
+In the tome, Walters says “Nancy was kicked out midterm for bad behavior” and was “found in a nearby town, high on God-knows-what.”

-After reading the book, Shay decided to resurrect the issue in a court of law.
-She filed a lawsuit against Barbara for both tortious interference (with the school) and defamation.
-Unfortunately for Shay, though, the statute of limitations had run out on both charges.
-In addition, the judge ruled that the passages in Walters’ book were not malicious or negligent and therefore not defamatory.
-Moreover, the judge reasoned that most people would not link Nancy Shay with the “Nancy” described in the book.
+After reading the book, Shay resurrected the issue in court.
+She filed suit against Barbara for tortious interference (with the school) and defamation.
+Unfortunately for Shay, though, the statute of limitations ran out on both charges.
+In addition, the judge ruled that the passages under review weren’t malicious or negligent, and therefore not defamatory.

-When the incident occurred, a faculty member at the boarding school, who knew about the matter, approached Shay and explained to the young student that the school violated her (Shay’s)civil rights.
-That same law degree-sporting teacher offered to represent Shay if she wished to sue.
+The verdict is a bit ironic.
+Because at the time of the incident, a faculty member at the boarding school, who knew about the matter, approached Shay and explained to the young student that the school violated her (Shay’s)civil rights.
+That same teacher offered to represent Shay if she wished to sue.
 Not wanting to bring any more attention to the issue, Shay declined the offer.

-But now it’s too late for Nancy Shay.
-As such, her story serves as a good reminder to check the defamation statute of limitations in your jurisdiction before beginning a slander or libel lawsuit.
+But now it’s too late.
+But, her story serves as a good reminder to check the defamation jurisdictional limitations before filing a slander or libel lawsuit.

 Are you in need of a defamation attorney to assist with a legal matter?
 Contact Kelly / Warner to begin the conversation.

-In the latest turn of events, the Joint Committee on Human Rights shared their opinion, with British officials, about online libel provisions included in the UK defamation reform draft.
+In the latest turn of events, the Joint Committee on Human Rights shared its opinions about online libel provisions included in the UK defamation reform draft.
 In short, the committee thinks the law, if passed as is, will significantly “chill” free speech in the country.
 Specifically, critics feel the current wording forces website operators to remove material that may not be libelous.

-Without a doubt, the Lord McAlpine scandal has had an impact on libel reform discussions in the UK.
-For better or worse, proponents can point to a substantial scandal as an example of the perils of “weak online libel laws.”
+Without a doubt, the Lord McAlpine scandal has plowed into libel reform discussions.
+For better or worse, pundits can point to a substantial scandal while bellowing about the perils of “weak online libel laws.”

 Who knows what twists and turns lie ahead.
-As was augured earlier, it probably will be a long time before any significant changes are made to libel laws in the United Kingdom (Update: Defamation Act of 2013 went into effect on January 1, 2014).
-But from the sounds of it, the country is grooming the next generation to keep libel offline.
-According to reports, 9th graders at the Taunton School in Somerset will have to take a class on cyberbullying, online privacy, in addition to media and Internet libel.
+As was augured earlier, it’ll probably be a long time before any significant changes are made to the U.K.’s defamation laws.
+(Update: Defamation Act of 2013 went into effect on January 1, 2014).

-As for the hockey situation?
-Well, it looks like we’ll know more by January 11.
+(Oh, and, as for the NHL?
+Well, it looks like we’ll know more by January 11.)